 My first experience of trying to photograph tigers in the wild was comical.
 I shot hundreds of frames (in slide film) of everything the tigress did: Walking, sitting, licking, walking away, standing behind bamboo, behind more bamboo… I kept 3 frames out of a wild burst of joyful photographic abandon.
 I binned hundreds of blurry, badly exposed, and just plain awful shots that often missed the subject altogether.
 Basically, they were all rubbish!

+They trigger an instinctive fight or flight response.
+It’s why you get butterflies when you see them.
+All the blood is draining away from your digestive system, ready to fuel your brain and muscles for a fight for survival.
 You can really sense this when they look at you.
 They stare straight through your eyes and burn a hole straight into your brain.
 Right then and there you instantaneously realise that they deserve your respect and you should give it to them.
 Seriously.

 When is the best time to see tigers?